turgu1/esp32-scheme-vm/README.md

      ```

    * At this point, the program is now on the ESP32 platform.
 You can monitor
-     the resulting ouput using the following command:
+     the resulting output using the following command:

      ```
        $ make -f Makefile.esp32 monitor
      ```

 # Original PicoBit Readme file